 However, since 2015, the two rates have been aligned, and there is a single rate which applies to all companies, regardless of size.

-During the 2018/19 tax year, organisations eligible for corporation tax pay 19% of their profits to the Exchequer.
+During the 2019/20 and 2018/19 tax years, organisations eligible for corporation tax pay 19% of their profits to the Exchequer.

 The Government’s aim is to reduce this rate further still – to 17% by 2020.